Federal employee satisfaction, engagement show steep drop under Biden - The Boston Globe

 Advertisement

-Because of changes to the survey since the rankings began in 2003, the decline from 2020-2021 cannot be directly compared with any other point in the survey's history - but it is notable in contrast to the previous year, Stier and other Partnership officials said.
+Because of changes to the survey since the rankings began in 2003, the decline from 2020 to 2021 cannot be directly compared with any other point in the survey’s history — but it is notable in contrast to the previous year, Stier and other Partnership officials said.

 Among Cabinet departments and other large agencies, only the Veterans Affairs Department posted a gain over 2020 — from 70 to 70.2.
 Even NASA, the top agency in that category for the 10th straight year, fell from 86.6 to 85.1.